 CONNECTION TO THE COMMUNICATION NETWORK

-If you move to a residence that has already had a telephone or internet service, you are not obliged to choose the same provider.
-To find out what offers exist on the market, you can contact the different providers to see which offer best suits your needs.
-You can also use the tariff comparison application on the website of the National Communications Authority (ANACOM).
+If you move to a location with existing telephone or internet service, you're not obligated to choose the same provider.
+Explore market offers by contacting different providers or using the tariff comparison application on the website of the National Communications Authority (ANACOM).

 ABOUT LOYALTY PERIOD